mikai233/nesium/README.md

 - Active development with ongoing improvements to accuracy, performance, and compatibility.
 - Still in the early stages, but several key components are already functional.

+## Accuracy notes
+- **Open bus (Mesen2-style)**: CPU bus keeps a decaying latch (~1s of CPU cycles) and feeds it back for write-only/unmapped reads ($4000-$4013, $4014 read, $4018-$401F, or no cartridge PRG space).
+PPU register traffic refreshes the latch so Blargg/Mesen2 open-bus expectations hold.

 ## Contributions:
 Feel free to fork the project, open issues, and submit pull requests.
 Contributions are welcome as we work to improve accuracy and expand the feature set.